 Multiple factors have converged to boost the popularity of online shopping, including the proliferation of smartphones (81% penetration among Americans5 and 87% among Brits),6 more convenient shipping options (next-day delivery is now more common than economy),7 and the power of online reviews (91% of 18- to 34-year-olds trust online reviews as much as personal recommendations).8

-The results from our survey show that nearly half of consumers in 2019 shop online at least once a week, with an almost identical proportion of men and women making online purchases using any device.
+The results from our survey show that nearly half of consumers shop online at least once a week, with an almost identical proportion of men and women making online purchases using any device.
 However, women are 11 percentage points more likely than men to make at least one online purchase per week on a smartphone or tablet.

 This could partly be due to the fact that women tend to spend more time on their phones than men,9 particularly among younger people.10 It may also be because women make purchases more often than men, especially in product categories that lend themselves to frequent, smaller shops.
 For example, previous research has shown that women are more likely than men to shop six or more times per month at mass department stores like Kohl’s or J.C.
 Penney.11 Mobile devices help shoppers make these quick, small purchases while on the move.